<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Here’s my personal list to give you ideas:

-Not only will these keep you busy (i.e., thinking less about what you can’t have, and more on what you can DO), but they’ll move you ahead on things you want to get done in your life.
+Not only will these keep you busy (i.e., thinking less about what you can’t have, and more about what you can DO), but they’ll move you ahead on things you want to get done in your life.

-Take these No Spend Challenge ideas, and use them for the next time you want to concentrate on cutting your spending down and using your cash for a specific goal of yours.
+Take these No Spend Challenge ideas, and use them the next time you want to concentrate on cutting your spending down and using your cash for a specific goal of yours.
 Pick one or two for this challenge, then pick new ones for your next challenge!

 Kathryn McCoach